gusbemacbe/LanguagePortuguese/README.md

 **Q:** Can I contribute?

-**A:** If you want to add a newer version of the French dictionaries (fr_FR) you can submit a pull request.
+**A:** If you want to add a newer version of the Portuguese dictionaries (pt_BR) you can submit a pull request.
 But I hope that I will be able to keep it up-to-date by myself.

 **Q:** Whys is this text written in Portuguese?